-F. WITNESSES
+C. WITNESSES

 Another important way to help establish your claim is to obtain statements from eye witnesses who are willing to describe first-hand knowledge of what caused the accident.
-We also need witnesses who can testify how the injuries and pains you suffered in the accident (1) caused you to not be able to do things you could do before, (2) changed the way you do things, (3) changed the way you act, and caused other changes.
-These types of witnesses are often referred to as "B & A" witnesses for before and after the incident witnesses.
+We also need witnesses who can testify how the injuries and pains you suffered in the accident (1) caused you to not be able to do things you could do before, (2) changed the way you do things, (3) changed the way you act, and (4) caused other changes.
+These types of witnesses are often referred to as "B & A" witnesses for "before and after" the incident witnesses.
+A good example of a "B & A" witness would be a family member, close friend, or even coworker.

-Accordingly, we request that you provide us with the names and contact information of co-workers, friends, family members, former clients/customers, and/or others that are willing to testify about the facts relating to the incident and your pains, injuries and conditions.
+Accordingly, we request that you provide us with the names and contact information of coworkers, friends, family members, former clients/customers, and/or others that are willing to testify about the facts relating to the incident and your pains, injuries, and conditions.